scott-radford/second-life/README.md

   - [ROS Toolbox](https://www.mathworks.com/help/ros/) (2019)
   - [UAV Toolbox](https://www.mathworks.com/help/uav/) (2020)

-Mathworks produces enterprise-level software platforms for engineers, mathematicians, and scientists.
-MATLAB and Simulkink are their main platforms that provide industry-specific algorithms and iterfaces for rapid development of core functionality in various domains.
-Founded in 1984, Mathworks has created a great environment for learning software development, following engineering best practices, and performing automated verification and validation of systems.
+Mathworks provides an enterprise-level software development platform for engineers, mathematicians, and scientists.
+MATLAB and Simulkink are their main products that contain industry-specific algorithms and programming iterfaces for rapid development and data analysis in various domains.
+Founded in 1984, Mathworks has created a long-standing great environment for learning software development, following engineering best practices, and performing automated verification and validation of systems.
 The Documentation group consists of >150 writers and editors who are trained on solid writing style, utilize modern publishing tools, and build docs-as-code for scalable doc systems.
-My work focused on learning the user-requirements for robotics applications, participating in design reviews of APIs, and creating all user-facing product documentation.
+They hire engineers as writers for their domain-specific knowledge  My work focused on learning the user-requirements for robotics applications, participating in design reviews of APIs, and creating all user-facing product documentation.

 ## Shopify Logistics (2021-2023)
 ### Senior Engineering Technical Writer
-##### Javascript, TypeScript, Python, PostgresQL, GraphQL, Docker, Kubernetes, Google Cloud Platform
+##### Software: Javascript, TypeScript, NodeJS, Python, PostgresQL, GraphQL, Docker, Kubernetes, Google Cloud Platform
 ##### Doc Tools: Markdown, JSON, YAML, React, Docusaurus, Confluence
-- Previously 6 River Systems, aquired by Shopify in 2019.
+- Known by the company name 6 River Systems, aquired by Shopify in 2019.
 Sold to Ocado group in 2023.
 - Mobile robotics company operating in >100 warehouses using cloud services for software and hardware deployments
 - Participated in design reviews for internal apps for network observability, change management, and robotics simulation
 - Wrote API schema and other engineering docs for devops, product fullfilment services, and quality assurance groups.
 - Organized Confluence spaces, authored onboarding content, and monitored doc metrics to gauge engagement

 Working at 6 River Systems, and being aquired by Shopify taught me a lot about start-ups, business operations, and the challenges for robot deployment in the field.
 Supporting robots in a wide variety of environments, system configurations, and user requirements resulted in systems that were difficult to set up and debug.
-I wrote documentation for their software release process, system upgrades, configuring specific features, and testing environments through simulation.
-To optimize operations, I worked with teams to develop applications and APIs that simplfieid these processes and provided warnings, errors, and validation of the system.
+I wrote documentation for their internal software release process, release notes for system upgrades, configuration details for specific features, and set up intructions for testing environments through simulation.
+To optimize operations, I worked with teams to develop applications and APIs that simplfieid our architecture, automated processes and provided warnings, errors, and validation for the entire system.